 3. Setting affects salary.

 The type of facility in which you practice also affects your earning potential.
-According to BLS data, OTs working in child day care services make an average of $108,650—which is $22,400 more than the national average of $86,210.
-The average salary for therapists working in continuing care retirement communities and assisted living facilities for the elderly also comes in well above the national average at $93,870.
-On the opposite end of the spectrum, OTs practicing in educational settings average $77,480—about $10,000 below the national average.
+According to BLS data, OTs working in home health environments make an average of $91,860—about $10,000 more than the national average of $81,690.
+The average salary for therapists working in nursing care facilities (i.e., skilled nursing facilities) also comes in well above the national average at $88,670.
+On the opposite end of the spectrum, OTs practicing in elementary and secondary schools average $71,470—about $10,000 below the national average.

 4. It pays to travel.

-The national average salary for traveling occupational therapists is $89,174—about $3,000 higher than the general national average—and that often comes with additional perks like paid housing, non-taxable living stipends, mileage reimbursement, and assignment completion bonuses.
+Traveling occupational therapists can make about 15 percent more than therapists in permanent positions, with additional perks like paid housing, non-taxable living stipends, mileage reimbursement, and assignment completion bonuses.
 If you’ve got the itch to get out and explore different parts of the country—or you’re just not sure what kind of setting you want to work in—travel OT is a fantastic option.
 Just make sure that before you sign on any dotted lines, you fully research the placement company you contract with and the assignment offers you receive—and pay special attention to things like health benefits, vacation time, sick leave, and assignment termination policies.
 The company should assure you that if you get stuck in a locale you don’t like, not only will your contract allow you to switch facilities, but also the company will act quickly to relocate you.

 These items are just a sampling of things to consider as you contemplate compensation in the occupational therapy industry.
 What factors do you think are most important when it comes to determining a reasonable OT salary?
 Share your thoughts in the comments section below.